Hypsometry of Tones

-Like a hypsometric map, the idea was to highlight and dramaticize the three-dimensional nature of the topographical dial by having each level painted in a slightly different tone.
-The highest peaks os the dial, representing the twelve hour markers, are hand-painted in a light grey color, then each
+Like a Hypsometric map, the idea was to highlight and dramatize the three-dimensional nature of the topographical dial by having each level painted in a slightly different tone.
+The highest peaks os the dial, representing the twelve hour markers, are hand-painted in a bright, cool white tone, then each successive lower layer gets darker and bluer.
+Across sixty-seven dial plate and nine vertcial layers, the dial shifts from white to deep

 Brutalist Artisanship